 Too few girls consider tech as a career

-Even if there is a will to employ more women in tech, we still lack women with the necessary motivation and skills, as not enough choose to study STEM subjects (science, technology, engineering, and mathematics).
+Even if there is a will to employ more women in tech, we still lack women with the necessary motivation and skills, as too few choose to study STEM subjects (science, technology, engineering, and mathematics).

-Putting technology forward as a possible education and career option also for girls must begin at an early age.
-Society, schools and the industry hold a great responsibility in encouraging and introducing children, and especially young girls, to all aspects of what careers in the technology sector look like.
-Particularly recognising that working in technology means contributing to building a better and more sustainable future can encourage more girls to opt for a career path in tech.
+Putting technology forward as a possible education and career option must begin at an early age.
+Society, schools and the industry carries a great responsibility in introducing children, and especially young girls, to all aspects of what working with tech look like.
+Such as recognising that working in technology means contributing to building a better and more sustainable future, which can inspire more girls to opt for a career in tech.

 Female role models matter – but we need more